flyfoxuk/casinocoin-libjs/README.md

-# casinocoin-libjs library bundle
+# Casinocoin Javascript Asset Bundle

-The CasinoCoin Javascript artifacts have been re-organized into a monorepo leveraging [Lerna](https://github.com/lerna/lerna).
-This provides the following benefits:
+CasinoCoin JavaScript assets have been organized into a monorepo leveraging [Lerna](https://github.com/lerna/lerna).
+This affords partners and contributors a single coherent location to build on the world's leading open source, blockchain-backed digital currency designed specifically for the regulated gaming industry.

-* Single coherent physical location of library artifacts
-* Scoped namespace: @casinocoin
-* Logical categorization under the @casinocoin namespace, for example:
-  * @casinocoin/libjs
-  * @casinocoin/libjs-transactionparser
-* Synchronized or independent versioning based on business need and patches/fixes

 ## Package TOC